danli-ds/danliIDEA.github.io/CV/index.md

 #### Research notes

+1. Benton, S. L., & **Li, D.**.
+(2017). *Validity of the IDEA Student Ratings of Instruction student characteristic items* (Research Note No. 6).
+Manhattan, KS: The IDEA Center.

 1. **Li, D.**, & Benton, S. L. (2017). *Non-response rates to individual items on the IDEA Student Ratings of Instruction forms* (Research Note No. 5).
 Manhattan, KS: The IDEA Center.

 #### Editorial notes